Drake University School of Education Statement of Governance

 Admission Policy for Graduate Work

-Students may take up to two courses OR 6 hours of graduate credit before admission to a graduate program.
-After two courses OR 6 hours, students must be admitted, or further registration will not be possible.
+Students may take up to two courses OR 6 to 7 hours of graduate credit before admission to a graduate program.
+After two courses OR 6 to 7 hours, students must be admitted, or further registration will not be possible.

 Transfer of Credit